INNOVATION

 Anthropometrics

-Once I narrowed it down the shape, I researched whenever we had to produce the device in different sizes.
+Once I had narrowed down the shape, I researched if we needed to manufacture the device in different sizes.

-Luckily, because of the position where the device clips on hands, there isn’t much difference from a small to a big hand size and I could define the device’s dimension as a one-fit-all solution.
+Fortunately, due to the position where the device clips onto the hands, there isn’t much difference between a small and large hand size, and I was able to define the size of the device as a one-size-fits-all solution.

 wearable massager anthropometrics